“She was the first child. The girl who saved Christmas.And Father Christmas would never forget it…”

 “A plucky adventure tale in which Haig reminds us of and reworks the meaning of Christmas, pinning it onto a message of hope … Heartwarming”

-As well as being a number one bestselling writer for adults, Matt Haig has won the Blue Peter Book Award, the Smarties Book Prize and been shortlisted three times for the Carnegie Medal for his stories for children and young adults.
+As well as being a number one bestselling writer for adults, Matt Haig has won the Blue Peter Book Award, the Smarties Book Prize and been nominated three times for the Carnegie Medal for his stories for children and young adults.
 The idea for the A Boy Called Christmas series came when his son asked what Father Christmas was like as a boy.

 Chris Mould went to art school at the age of sixteen.
 He has won the Nottingham Children’s Book Award and been commended by the Sheffield Children’s Book Award.
 He loves his work and likes to write and draw the kind of books that he would have liked to have had on his shelf as a boy.
 He is married with two children and lives in Yorkshire.